PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 #### enum: \[Constant -> Array<Constants> ]
+Must the value of this attribute be limited to one of a known list of possiblities?

 This is a constant defined somewhere in the Jamf module.
 The constant must contain an Array of other Constant values, usually Strings.